m0lentum/molentum.github.io/_drafts/starframe-devlog-constraints.md

 This solver addresses the problem using something called _Baumgarte stabilisation_.
 By modifying the constraint equation $JV = 0$ to include a
-_bias_: $JV = \zeta$, constraints can be made to cause movement.
+_bias_: $JV = \zeta$, constraints can be made to cause movement and not just stop it, doing work in the process.
+If we feed the position error $C$ into the bias term, the velocity constraint will push bodies towards a permissible
-If we feed the position error $C$ into the bias term, the velocity constraint will push bodies towards a permissible configuration:
+configuration:

 $$
   \zeta = -\beta C